AWegnerGitHub/awegnergithub.github.io-content/2016_11_06_third-times-the-charm.md

 > sensitive than others, a stream of this many flags across an extended period of time doesn't lead me to believe the
 > problem is with the community users.

-The point raised in the comments was that I was rushing into banning the user without commuicating first.
+The point raised in the comments was that I was rushing into banning the user without communicating first.
 I disagree with that, and explained that they've already been contacted privately and ignored those warnings.
 A ban is the next step in getting the user's attention.
 I was told this would be "humiliating" for a high rep user.
 Again, I disagree and believe it's not humiliating, but [educating][12] the user.